 It is often said that model trains are a rich man's hobby.
 And with prices seeming to rise with every new release, it certainly sometimes feels that way.
-With model trains, you usually get what you pay for in performance and details, but "fun" can be had at any price.
-So if you're feeling the pinch, or feeling left out, here are some tips for enjoying the hobby on a budget.
+With model trains, you usually get what you pay for when it comes to performance and details, but satisfaction and fun can be had at any price.
+So if you're feeling the pinch or feeling left out in the stampede for the best and newest, here are some tips for enjoying the hobby on a budget.

 01 of 09